Language of Jesus: Dead Sea Scrolls

 According to Dead Sea Scrolls archaeologist Yigael Yadin, Aramaic was the language of Hebrews until Simon Bar Kokhba's revolt (132 AD to 135 AD).
 Yadin noticed the shift from Aramaic to Hebrew in the documents he studied, which had been written during the time of the Bar Kokhba revolt.
 In his book, Bar Kokhba: The rediscovery of the legendary hero of the last Jewish Revolt Against Imperial Rome, Yigael Yadin notes, "It is interesting that the earlier documents are written in Aramaic while the later ones are in Hebrew.
 Possibly the change was made by a special decree of Bar Kokhba who wanted to restore Hebrew as the official language of the state".

 In another book by Sigalit Ben-Zion, Yadin said: "it seems that this change came as a result of the order that was given by Bar Kokhba, who wanted to revive the Hebrew language and make it the official language of the state."
-Yadin points out that Aramaic was the lingua franca at the time.
+Yadin points out that Aramaic was the regional lingua franca at the time.